supershortjane/Credit_Card_Fraud_Detection/README.md

 My findings:
     1.There are 30 predictor variables and 1 target variable with 284807 rows.
     2.There is no null values in this data set.
-    3.Columns Time and Amount are not scaled.
+    3.Columns 'Time' and 'Amount' are not scaled.
     4.The data set is highly unbalanced.
 There are 492 frauds out of 284808 transactions, where frauds accounting for 0.17%.
     5.The distribution of Amount is extremely skewed to the right, centered at about 88.
 There are some values apparently present on the higher end.
 ```
 #### 1.2 Feature Scaling

-Time and Amount are not scaled, so I apply stadardization to both columns.
+Time and Amount are not scaled, so I apply standardization to both columns.

 #### 1.3 Feature Selection